 Alleyways are generally perceived as sinister places where bad things happen and good people don’t go.
-The truth is, alleys are whatever they’re used for.
+The truth is, an alley is whatever it's used for.
 An alley that isn’t intentionally used in a productive, pleasant way can turn bad, but that needn't be the case.
 In fact, during the COVID-19 pandemic, alleyways have provided a safe and socially-distant way for restaurants to remain open and for diners to eat out.

 Turning Alleys Into Assets

 The cities of Camden, South Carolina, and Oconomowoc, Wisconsin, each wanted to make good use of a neglected alleyway.
 Grant funds from the 2017 AARP Community Challenge were used to transform alley spaces into an attractive and useful connector.
 (Both spaces are featured in the 2018 edition of the AARP publication Where We Live.)

 In 2019, challenge funds helped Upper Darby Township, Pennsylvania, create a mural that celebrates the community's history.

 The alleyway in Pittsfield, Massachusetts, was featured in The Pop-Up Placemaking Tool Kit, a publication by AARP and the placemaking firm Team Better Block.